FAQ

 - Check that the battery is sufficiently charged.

-- Check that the propellers are all in good condition.
+- Check that the propellers are all in good condition, in the right position and that there is no debris underneath them.

-Propellers: If the propellors come off your Tello but are undamaged you can simply clip them back on (but ensure they are attached in the correct formation!)
-To remove a damaged propeller you can use the special tool for the Tello included in the box.
+If the propellers come off your CoDrone EDU but are undamaged, simply clip them back on (but ensure they are attached in the correct formation!)
+To remove a damaged propeller, you can use the special tool for the CoDrone EDU included in the box.

 If you're finding that your drone is flying for a significantly shorter amount of time than you expected, try the following:

-Make sure that you check that the propellers are all on the right way.
+Make sure that the propellers are all on the right way.

-There are a number of reasons why your Tello might drift.
-Try these solutions or watch our video!
+There are a number of reasons why your CoDrone EDU might drift.
+Try these solutions or read through the info sheet

-- Shiny floors or single colour or repeating pattern tiles/carpet will cause this issue.
-Even with some coloured folders out, it might not be enough.
+- Shiny floors or single colour tiles/carpet will cause this issue.
 Let's see your set up.
 We recommend using an image mat to avoid this issue, you can order an image mat of your choice through our website.

 - Is there a breeze coming through from low level windows, fans, or air conditioning?
 Try redirecting this breeze or flying in a different spot.